top of page

 Karen Sanford

 Karen has been ringing bells since the 1990s and joined Joyful Sound in 2010.
 She also enjoys ringing solos and in small ensembles.
-Karen is currently employed as an applications systems developer for American Family Insurance Company.
+Karen recently retired from American Family Insurance, where she worked as an applications systems developer.

 Betsy Smith